tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 - Bonefish have a cool latin name: *abula vulpes* means silver fox.
 They also have a cooler nickname: "ghost of the flats".

 - In the world of saltwater fly fishing, the "big three" are tarpon, permit, and bonefish.
-Tarpon are the most iconic because of how photogenic they are; they're huge and they have a habit of leaping out of the water.
+Tarpon are the most iconic because of how photogenic they are; they're huge and they tend to leap out of the water.
 Basically, they're giant sardines with funny looking mouths.
 Permit are the least fish-looking fish of the three.
 They look like what you would end up with if you took a normal fish and smooshed it into a rhombus.
 What makes them even more unique is that they are the nervous nellies of the ocean, making them notoriously hard to catch.
 It's common to go searching for one all day and then have your fly shrugged off after making a perfect cast.

 - I went down a Youtube spiral when we were close to leaving for the trip.
 The highlights were these two videos Yeti made on [giant trevally in the Seychelles](https://www.youtube.com/watch?v=MNfBHLp_FKg) and [tarpon in Florida](https://www.youtube.com/watch?v=FZoMPciCciY).
 There's also [this gem](https://www.youtube.com/watch?v=IYq7i4u3XBA).